idaholab/MontePy/doc/source/starting.rst

 Number Collisions (should) be Impossible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``NumberedObjectCollection`` has a various mechanisms internally to avoid number collisions (two objects having the same number).
+The ``NumberedObjectCollection`` has various mechanisms internally to avoid number collisions (two objects having the same number).

 >>> import mcnpy